payman21/computational_cognitive_neuro_resources/README.md

 - [fMRIPrep](https://fmriprep.org/en/stable/) - fMRIPrep: A Robust Preprocessing Pipeline for fMRI Data
 - [CorticalParcellation](https://freesurfer.net/fswiki/CorticalParcellation_DU15NET) - A novel 15-network parcellation of the cerebral cortex, constructed by estimating networks from functional MRI (fMRI) data
 - [NEST](https://www.nest-simulator.org/) - NEST is a simulator for spiking neural network models that focuses on the dynamics, size and structure of neural systems rather than on the exact morphology of individual neurons.
+- [BrainPy](https://github.com/brainpy/BrainPy)BrainPy is a flexible, efficient, and extensible framework for computational neuroscience and brain-inspired computation

 ## Books